romac0503/Training-Stuff/README.md

 in the solution.
 For the OpenGL part you need to have the references for some additional libs in your solution.

-# for the Glut libs I created in my SDK-directory a folder called CG_GLUT_DIR in which includes the specific libs
+for the Glut libs I created in my SDK-directory a folder called CG_GLUT_DIR in which includes the specific libs;
-# further in my SDK-directory you need a reference called CG_GLEW_DIR
+further in my SDK-directory you need a reference called CG_GLEW_DIR;
-# next in the SDK-directory you need CG_GLFW_DIR
+next in the SDK-directory you need CG_GLFW_DIR;

 for better understanding with the exercises and how to set the path-variables to these libs have a look at http://www.videotutorialsrock.com/index.php